obsproject/obs-studio/README.rst

 - Developer/API documentation can be found here: https://obsproject.com/docs

-- If you wish to contribute translations, do not submit pull requests.
-  Instead, please use Crowdin.
+- If you wish to contribute translations, please do not submit pull requests.
+Instead, use Crowdin.
 For more information read this thread: https://obsproject.com/forum/threads/how-to-contribute-translations-for-obs.16327/

 - Other ways to contribute are by helping people out with support on our forums or in our community chat.
-Please limit support to topics you fully understand -- bad advice is worse than no advice.
+Please limit support to topics you fully understand - bad advice is worse than no advice.
 When it comes to something that you don't fully know or understand, please defer to the official help or official channels.